 At the start of Tokyo Ghoul, Ken Kaneki is a shy college student who loves literature and lives in denial of his familial issues.
 When he's attacked by a ravenous ghoul named Rize, the two of them get into an accident that destroys his organs, requiring them to be replaced with ghoul parts.

 Suddenly, he craves human flesh, and finds himself embroiled in the underground world of ghouls.
-At first, he simply wants to ease into his new life with minimal trouble, but after being kidnapped and tortured, his personality does a complete 180; in light of the incident, he's willing to fight for what he wants.
+At first, he simply wants to ease into his new life with minimal trouble, but after being taken and put through misery, his personality does a complete 180; in light of the incident, he's willing to fight for what he wants.

 Shinichi Izumi — Parasyte